nickolaskraus-wf/insight-tools/README.md

 python base64_decode.py
 ```

-* Prints the base64 contents of the clipboard
+* Prints the base64 decoded contents of the clipboard to standard out.

 ### cloud-storage